Typh Barrow: Success

-In 2015 the RTBF music show D6bels on Stage dedicated a special edition to her and the news broadcast of the same channel mentioned her among the favourites of the Francofolies de Spa's 2015 edition.
+In 2015, the RTBF music show D6bels on Stage dedicated a special edition to Barrow and the news broadcast of the same channel mentioned her among the favourites of the Francofolies de Spa's 2015 edition.

-In 2016 she went to London to record her next album in Abbey Road studios, which has preserved the equipment used in the 1960s.
-She notably worked with Dimitri Tikovoï, Danton Supple and with the funk, jazz, hip-hop and soul collective The Heliocentrics.
-The Whispers, the first single from these recordings, was released in March 2016.
+In 2016, she went to London to record her next album at Abbey Road studios, which has preserved the equipment used in the 1960s.
+She notably worked with Dimitri Tikovoï, Danton Supple, as well as the funk, jazz, hip-hop and soul collective The Heliocentrics.
+"The Whispers", the first single from these recordings, was released in March 2016.

-In January 2017 she was nominated for the D6bels Music Awards in the categories "Female Artist of the Year" and "Artist Classic 21", and she released a new song, Daddy's Not Coming Back.
+In January 2017, she was nominated for the D6bels Music Awards in the categories "Female Artist of the Year" and "Artist Classic 21".
+She also released a new song, "Daddy's Not Coming Back".

-On 13 October 2019, Typh Barrow was among various artists (including Yannick Noah, Christophe Maé, Black M, and James Blunt) to perform at RTBF's Cap48 event, (a fundraising event held mainly to help those with disabilities in the Wallonia-Brussels and German communities of Belgium).
+On 13 October 2019, she was among various artists (including Yannick Noah, Christophe Maé, Black M, and James Blunt) to perform at RTBF's Cap48 event, (a fundraising event held mainly to help those with disabilities in the French and German communities of Belgium).
 The event aired live on RTBF.

+She served as a coach on The Voice Kids Belgique from its second season to its third season.
+She won the third season with her artist Ilena Vigna.
+She also served as a coach on The Voice Belgique from 2019 to 2022.

+Personal life

+Barrow was born Tiffany Baworowski in Brussels to a Polish father and Belgian mother.